Patient Education & Support

 National Suicide Prevention Lifeline

-If your child is off to college this fall, and especially if (s)he will be living in a dorm, we recommend getting the meningococcal B (Bexsero) vaccine.
+If your child is in college this fall, and especially if (s)he will be living in a dorm, we recommend getting the meningococcal B (Bexsero) vaccine.
 This protects against bacteria which has caused a number of meningitis outbreaks on college campuses around the country.
 It’s a series of 2 injections a month apart.
 This is a deadly serious bug that can be prevented!

 Just a reminder to please try and call us before jumping in the car and going to the ER or urgent care with your child.
 Many such visits can be avoided if you call us for phone advice.
 “High” fever in toddlers (103-104) is rarely an emergency.
 Just treat the fever and call us for further guidance.
 You will probably avoid unnecessary blood tests, x-rays, and other procedures by doing this.